gayathri-ece/Amplitude-Modulation/README.md

-# Amplitude-Modulation
+# Amplitude-Modulation and Frequency-Modulation
-Performs Amplitude Modulation of base band and carrier signals in Python using numpy and matplotlib
+Performs Amplitude Modulation and Frequency Modulation of base band and carrier signals in Python using numpy and matplotlib